 Heat stability is a factor when working with foods that take longer than 30 minutes to cook, regardless of the grilling method you use.
 Again, I found Wicked Good and Stubbs provided terrific heat steadiness/retention.
 Kingsford Competition doesn’t seem to hold temperatures like the other two.
 A case in point was in making rotisserie chicken on the Weber.
 In warm weather, it can take anywhere from 1:15 to 1:30 hours to cook a 3-4 pound chicken to the proper internal temperature.
 With both Wicked Good and Stubbs I could cook the bird completely through without needing to add additional briquettes.
 Kingsford Competition would always require the addition of more charcoal to complete the same task, generally at the 50-60 minute mark.

 While using the KettlePizza, I found that I could maintain higher temperatures for a longer period of time with the Wicked Good than the Competition brand.
-On two separate occasions I made multiple pizzas for dinner parties we hosted and when using the Wicked Good brand I was able to hold the 800° + temperatures throughout the process.
-In fact, 40 minutes after the last pizza came out – or just over an hour into the process – the Wicked Good brand still held a temperature of 700°.
+On two separate occasions I made multiple pizzas for dinner parties we hosted and when using the Wicked Good brand I was able to hold the 800°+ temperatures throughout the process.
+In fact, 40 minutes after the last pizza came out – or just over an hour into the process – the Wicked Good brand still measured a temperature of 700°.
 When I had the opportunity to make pizzas again, this time using Kingsford Competition, the temperature drop was noticeable.
 From a practical perspective, all this meant was that the pizza took a few more minutes to cook.

 In my attempts to control the temperature of the grill while doing rotisserie or indirect long-cycle cooking, I found Kingsford Competition much more responsive to the vent activity than Wicked Good or Stubbs.
 This quick response actually caused me to have to adjust the venting carefully & more often to make sure I didn’t cool the grill temperature too much.
 The other two brands responded more slowly to vent adjustments.
 I rarely attempt traditionally smoked food, at least at this point in my BBQ life, so vent control is less of a factor for me.